manishk050/Topic-Modeling-For-News-Articles/README.md

 ## 🚀 Project Overview

-This project leverages Natural Language Processing (NLP) and unsupervised machine learning techniques to automatically discover topics within a large set of news articles.
-The key focus is on using the Latent Dirichlet Allocation (LDA) algorithm for topic modeling.
+This project analyzes news articles by applying clustering techniques to group similar articles based on their content.
+It processes the text data, filters articles by date, and uses K-means clustering to identify patterns within the articles.

 ### Key Components

 - **Data Preprocessing**: Cleaning and preparing the text data for analysis.
-- **LDA Topic Modeling**: Implementing the LDA algorithm to identify topics.
+- **Cosine Similarity**: Implementing the Cosine Similarity to identify topics.
 - **Visualization**: Presenting the results through clear and informative visualizations.

 ## 🗂️ Repository Structure